Casares, Málaga: History

-In Roman times the spa of la Hedionda, located on the road to Manilva, was already well known, and this is where Julius Caesar supposedly was cured of a liver complaint, thanks to the sulfuric waters that still pour out of the local spring.
+According to a legend, it was Julius Caesar who founded Casares, after he cured his skin condition by bathing in the sulphurous and alkaline-magnetic waters of the thermal baths of “La Hedionda.
 For this reason, during the Roman Empire, Casares was allowed by emperors to mint its own coins.

 The 12th-century castle, around which grew the present town center, was founded by the occupying Moors.
 In 1361, Peter I of Castile and the dethroned Muhammed V signed the Pact of Casares, by which the Moorish King recuperated his throne, leaving Casares as part of the Nasrid dynasty.
 The town surrendered to the Catholic forces after the fall of Ronda in 1485 and was handed over to Rodrigo Ponce de León, Duke of Cádiz.
 Later during the Rebellion of the Moriscos, Rodrigo's descendant, the Duke of Arcos, accepted the surrender of the rebel Moriscos, the Moors who had "converted" to Christianity.
 Casares had taken an active part in the Morisco rebellion, put down by Don John of Austria.
 The town separated from Manilva in 1795, being granted the title of Villa.
 At a later period, Casares was the only town, apart from Cádiz, that the Napoleonic troops had not been able to take.

 More recent history indicates the old village as the birthplace of the father of Andalusian nationalism, Blas Infante Pérez de Vargas, labor lawyer, politician and writer, who is considered to be the largest historic figure in Andalusia.
 He was born in 1885 and died during the civil struggle in 1936.

 Since 1978 the historical and artistic heritage of the village has been officially protected.